Duty Free Allowances

 Passengers can purchase duty free items on board and most lines offer a wide range of products to choose from.
 While duty free liquor can be purchased on board, it will usually be stored by the ship’s crew and returned to passengers at the end of their cruise.
 No liquor purchased on board may be consumed in public areas.
 Tobacco and cigarettes purchased on board may be taken away by the passenger at the time of purchase.

 Along with duty free items available for purchase on board, travellers may also choose to purchase items in port.
-These purchases fall within the same allowance as purchases made on board and the allowance is dependent on whether you are travelling within or outside of the EU.
+These purchases fall within the same allowance as purchases made on board.